 Memphis Tennessee Temple

-80th operating temple; closed for renovation; stone cladding nearing completion
+80th operating temple; closed for renovation; stone cladding completed; installing stained-glass windows

 © Intellectual Reserve, Inc. All rights reserved.